.png)

 Telehealth

-Kiana Dabier Moghaddam, MSeD, Resident in Counseling (VA)
+Kiana Burton, MSeD, Resident in Counseling

 Kiana holds a Masters in Mental Health Counseling from Old Dominion University and has a Bachelor’s Degree in Public Health.
 She counseled at Sunrise Counseling and worked as a Case Manager and Victim Advocate at Samaritan House.
 Kiana has extensive experience in refugee and immigrant resettlement challenges, human trafficking, domestic violence, sexual assault, and addiction.
 As a bicultural counselor and a Marine Corps spouse, she is fiercely committed to creating an environment of acceptance, collaboration, empowerment, and growth.